 We have acute medicine units (AMU) at both Sandwell and City Hospital sites and it is where we care for seriously unwell patients in the first 72 hours of their stay.

-We look after a range of patients from the very sick, to those who need diagnostics and discharge to ambulatory care and admission avoidance.
-We house Level 1 beds and have large ambulatory areas as well as short stay units.
+On those wards, our doctors, nurses and other healthcare professionals look after a range of patients from the very sick, to those who need diagnostics and discharge to Same Day Emergency Care and admission avoidance.

 For more information about disabled access for this service, please click here.